 Known by many as an incredibly pure expression of the grape, Chablis Premier Cru combines exceptional terroir with producers of significant expertise to create wines that are rich and complex, while still being emblematic of the region.
-Grapes here tend to be grown on south-west, south and south-east east facing slopes, and while plenty show characteristic flintiness and crispness, many are also smoother and more fruit-forward.
+Grapes here tend to be grown on south-west, south and south-east facing slopes, and while plenty show characteristic flintiness and crispness, many are also smoother and more fruit-forward.
 Chablis Premier Cru wines can also be suitable for ageing from 5-10 years in the bottle.
 Chablis Premier Cru wines are usually labeled after the particular Climat the grapes are grown in.

-Percentage of overall production: I 4% Year of institution: I 967 Growing area: 778 ha (I,922 acres) Serving temperature: I 0-I I °C Maximum yield: 58hl/ha
+Percentage of overall production: 14% Year of institution: 1967 Growing area: 778 ha (1,922 acres) Serving temperature: 10-11% Maximum yield: 58hl/ha